Joint Robust Beamforming Design for WPT-assisted D2D Communications in MISO-NOMA: Fractional Programming and Deep Reinforcement Learning: Fractional Programming based Joint Robust Beamforming Design

-For given $y$, $\bz$, $\bm{\nu}$, and $\bm{\mu}$, the (\ref{P6a}) is a concave function and constraints (\ref{P6b})-(\ref{P6e}) are all convex set in regard to $\om$.
-Hence, problem P6 is a convex optimization problem \cite{boyd2004convex}, and therefore can be solved by convex optimization tools such as CVX or Matlab fmincon.
-Up to now, the original problem P1 has been solved by alternatively solving the subproblem P4 and P6.
-The quadratic transform and Dinkelbach method based alternating algorithm to maximize the energy efficiency of a WPT-D2D pair in a MISO-NOMA downlink network is summarised in Algorithm 1.
+For given $y$, $\bz$, $\bm{\nu}$, and $\bm{\mu}$, the (\ref{P6a}) is a concave function and constraints (\ref{P6b}) - (\ref{P6f}) are all convex set in regard to $\om$.
+Hence, problem P6 is a concave optimization problem \cite{boyd2004convex}, and therefore can be solved by convex optimization tools such as CVX or Matlab fmincon.
+The original con-concave energy efficiency maximization problem P1 has been solved by tackling the subproblems P4 and P6 alternately.
+The quadratic transform and Dinkelbach method based alternating algorithm, namely, pure fractional programming (PFP) is proposed to maximize the energy efficiency of WPT-assisted D2D communications in MISO-NOMA downlink networks.
+The proposed algorithm is summarised in Algorithm \ref{alg:1}.